 Find a Sledding Spot in a National Forest

-You can sled at a ski resort where they will rent you a saucer or tube and possibly haul you up their hill with their magic carpet lift and that’s fun.
-Though the carful of kids really love the nostalgic charm of finding a perfect hill in a national forest for the perfect ride.
+You can sled at a ski resortwhere they will rent you a saucer or tube and possibly haul you up their hill with their magic carpet lift.
+It’s fun but expensive so I love the nostalgic charm of finding a perfect hill in a national forest.

 It seems finding a perfect sledding hill is part of the allure.
 My boys look at the terrain and go for a feature that excites them.
 I look for facilities that families need, namely a safe place to park and year-round bathrooms.

 To find a favorite sled hills, I look national forests.
 I search for features like off-highway parking and a year-round restrooms.It would be great to ski every day over a holiday break,my body and wallet just can’t do it.
 So for the days kids so I plan a snow play day after a couple of days of skiing and boarding.